 GE Day of Teaching

-The annual GE Day of Teaching is an opportunity for GEs to learn foundational teaching skills and topics as well as what quality teaching means at UO (it's professional, inclusive, engaged, and research-informed!).
-It's also an opportunity to meet other GEs and build community, and to learn about resources that support the vibrant teaching community here, and that we hope you'll turn to.
+The annual GE Day of Teaching is an opportunity for GEs to learn about foundational teaching skills and topics, to meet other GEs and build community, and to learn about resources that support the vibrant teaching community at UO.

 (9am-12pm) Teaching as the Instructor of Record